Vogeltak/maxcrone.org/content/books/2024-12-28-keystroke-capitalism.md

 For (2), Aaron imagines a central bank committee would decide how much purchasing power needs to be added to the economy and then parliament can spend this money.
 This breaks the asset inflation loop, because governments can ensure the fresh money isn't used in first instance to purchase assets.
 And it allows the governments' budget to be funded with fresh money instead of taxes, thus lowering burdens on citizens.
-But this trust in a small committee as authority is precarious.o Maybe governments should be able to fund its spending with credit it produces itself.
+But this trust in a small committee as authority is precarious.
+Maybe governments should be able to fund its spending with credit it produces itself.
 But there are many historical precedents of this going awry.
 Then again, the risk of misuse is equally valid when private banks hold this privilege.